polysquare/cmake-unit/README.md

 This phase is responsible for actually configuring the project.
-Any commands run inside this phase are effectively run as though CMake was configuring a project by processing a `CMakeLists.txt`, so the full range of commands are available.
+Any commands run inside this phase are effectively run as though CMake was configuring a project by processing a `/CMakeLists.txt`, so the full range of commands are available.
 Usually you will want to override the `COMMAND` and configure your project as required (or make assertions).